 New Hampshire has something to celebrate when it comes to Lyme disease.
 Thanks to weather conditions and awareness, reports of Lyme are now down.
 In 2014, there were 46.9 cases per 100,000 residents.
 Just five years prior, they were higher by nearly a quarter.

 Thankfully, Delaware residents have recently seen a drop in the cases of Lyme disease.
-But before that, it was more common in Delaware than any other state for five of the previous 10 years.
+But before that, it was more common in Delaware than any other state for five of the previous ten years.

-State legislature was recently passed based on recommendations from the Lyme Disease Prevention Task Force.
+The state legislature was recently passed based on recommendations from the Lyme Disease Prevention Task Force.
 The two bills were passed to reduce the number of Lyme-carrying ticks in the state and to increase education for medical professionals within Delaware.

 9. New Jersey

-The reason they are still at risk is largely due to the fact that 95% of their population has easy access to areas used for physical activity.
+The reason they are still at risk is mainly due to the fact that 95% of their population has easy access to areas used for physical activity.
 That includes suburban backyards, parks, and even public spaces.

 Luckily, the rate of growth seems to have peaked in 2008.
 Cases of Lyme are now beginning to reduce.

-Yes, states in the northeast definitely have the highest rates of Lyme anywhere in the country.
+Yes, states in the northeast have the highest rates of Lyme anywhere in the country.
 But that doesn’t mean Lyme hasn’t made its way across the country.

 Wisconsin has a rate of 17.2 per 100,000 residents.
 It’s the worst state in the Midwest where Lyme is concerned.
 It’s also more than double when compared to the entire country.

-The rate of Lyme cases increases in the summer months.
-No surprise, considering their cold, snowy winters.
+The rate of Lyme cases increases in the summer months—no surprise, considering their cold, snowy winters.
 In 2014, the rates showed they were lower than just a decade ago.
 Unfortunately, a new bill designed to set standards for diagnosing and treating Lyme did not pass in their state senate.